d3b4g/leonids/_posts/enum.md

 Active Directory Red Team Domain Enumeration

-Domain Enumeration is very crucial in any engagement, in this post i will cover how you can enumerate domain with Powerview and  .NET System.DirectoryServices.ActiveDirectory.Domain Class.
-Most of the time in real world engagement you don't always have permissions of running tools like powerview, in such case Active Directory .NET clasess are very handy.
+Enumeration is very crucial in any engagement, in this post i will cover how you can enumerate microsoft Active Directorywith Powerview.
+Powerview includes many commands to enumerate and manage the active directory.
+I will demostrate the commands i mostly use in Active Directory assessments.

-Get-NetDomain
+##### Get-NetDomain

 This command will give information about the current domain domain controller.

 ![source-01](/img/enu1.PNG){: .align-left}

-Get-NetDomain -Domain contoso.ext specify -Domain Parameter
+-Domain parameter in Get-Net-Domain cmdlt allow you to specify domain name you want enumerate

 ![source-01](/img/enu2.PNG){: .align-left}

-Get-NetUser
+#### Get-NetUser

+This cmdlt enumerates the users and dump usefull informations about the user

 ![source-01](/img/enu3.PNG){: .align-left}

-get-net user
+#### Get-Net User

 ![source-01](/img/enu4.PNG){: .align-left}

-Enumerating groups
+#### Get-NetGroupMembers

 ![source-01](/img/enu5.PNG){: .align-left}